Cylinder head background

 Note: When it comes to "factory" camshafts, a great bang-for-the-buck when building a new engine, or improving a current one, is a set from the '96 - '98 DOHC Cobra.
 The intake camshafts offer some additional breathing with 20° more duration over the Lincoln versions in the Terminator, which is perfect for forced induction (the exhaust side is essentially the same).
 Additionally, these use 12mm mounting bolts, increasing the high-strength options out there to secure them.
 While they are not always easy to find, they do work real well, so it helps to have the engineering & part numbers handy in case you are on the hunt!

-In 1996, the DOHC 4.6 Mustang engines were built using the aluminum Teksid block (cast in Turin, Italy) that was derived from the '93- '98 Lincoln Mk-VIII program.
+Going back to 1996, the DOHC 4.6 Mustang engines were built using the Italian-cast Teksid aluminum block that was derived from the '93- '98 Lincoln Mk-VIII program.
 This block stayed in service until 1999 when Ford eliminated the main cap jack-screws, which gave it a new casting number (seen above the oil pan rail on the left side of the block).
 Below are two pictures of those casting numbers, the left being the '96-'98 "F6LE" block - with a jack-screw visible - and the right showing the '99 "XR3E" block.
 The Teksid blocks are also easily identified by the squared pattern in the intake valley.

 Note: The first Mk-VIII blocks were "F2LE..." castings, which date to the early-90's.
 They are perfectly viable for use, and are also identifiable by their unique "oval dish" in the intake valley.
 Additionally, there were FWD Continental Teksid blocks that had "F50E..." or even "F60E..." casting numbers, but are unusable in RWD applications.